UmarIgan/UmarIgan/README.md

 This is Umar.
  - I graduated from University of Gaziantep, Engineering of Physics.
- - I am currently working at tapu.com, a marketplace for real estate auction.
+ - I am currently looking for new job
  - I am a Data Scientist and as a Data Scientist I work on maintaining and building Dashboards, building machine learning products, building algorithmic desicion systems, building data pipelines, analysing and manipulatig data and mining data from different sources.
 - Stacks: Python, MySQL, PostgreSQL, BigQuery, Git, Docker, Jira, Google Data Studio.